 A. Yes, as the staff member in charge of maintaining the official schedule, you may use any House resource necessary to coordinate with the campaign.
 The purpose of this exception is to ensure that your employing Member is not scheduled to be in two places at once.
 However, there are specific rules for how and what you coordinate for your employing Member's schedule (see number 8, below, or consult with the Committee).
-For example, although the congressional office and the campaign office may communicate about the schedule, the official office and the campaign may not coordinate on strategy for scheduling, social media posts, or any other business.
+For example, although the congressional office and the campaign may not coordinate on strategy for scheduling, social media posts, or any other business.
 Staff who serve both the official and campaign offices should review the section titled "campaign or political activity by House officers and employees" below.